leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 ```

 This can be used to define functions that take structures as arguments.
-For instance, addition of points is performed by adding the underlying points.
+For instance, addition of points is performed by adding the underlying coordinate values.
 It should be the case that `{{#example_in Examples/Intro.lean addPointsEx}}` yields
 ```Lean info
 {{#example_out Examples/Intro.lean addPointsEx}}